Rethinking Person Re-Identification via Semantic-Based Pretraining: Introduction

 Targeting to address above mentioned limitations, we start from two aspects, namely data and methodology.
 From the data perspective, we construct a \textit{\textbf{FineGPR-C}} caption dataset for the first time on person Re-ID events, which involves human describing event in a fine-grained manner.
-From the methodology perspective, we propose a pure \textbf{V}ir\textbf{T}ex \textbf{B}ased \textbf{R}e-ID pretraining approach named {\textbf{VTBR}, which uses transformers to learn visual representations from textual annotations, the overview of our framework is illustrated in Fig.~\ref{fig1}.
-Particularly, we jointly train a ResNet and transformers from scratch using image caption pairs for the task of image captioning.
+From the methodology perspective, we propose a pure \textbf{V}ir\textbf{T}ex \textbf{B}ased \textbf{R}e-ID pretraining approach named {\textbf{VTBR}, which uses transformers to learn visual representations from textual annotations, the overview of our framework is illustrated in Figure~\ref{fig1}.
+Particularly, we jointly train a CNN-based network and transformer-based network from scratch using image caption pairs for the task of image captioning.
 Then, we transfer the learned residual network to downstream Re-ID tasks.
 In general, our method seeks a common vision-language feature space with discriminative learning constraints for better practical deployment.

-The initial motivation of this research comes from comprehensive study of Re-ID pretraining, we notice that semantic captions provide a denser learning signal than traditional unsupervised or supervised learning~\cite{desai2021virtex}, so using language supervision on Re-ID task is more appealing, which can provide supervision for learning transferable visual representations with better data-efficiency than other approaches.
+The initial motivation of this research comes from comprehensive study of Re-ID pretraining.
+In the course of our efforts, we notice that semantic captions can provide a denser learning signal than traditional unsupervised or supervised learning~\citep{desai2021virtex}, so using language supervision on Re-ID task is more appealing, which can provide supervision for learning transferable visual representations with better data-efficiency than other previous approaches.
 Another benefit of textual annotation is simplified data collection.
-Traditional labelling procedure of real pedestrian data always costs intensive human labor, sometimes even involving person privacy concerns and data security problems.
+Traditional labelling procedure of real pedestrian data always costs intensive human labor, sometimes even involving person privacy concerns and data security problems, which brings researcher a serious challenge for dataset collection.
 In contrast, natural language description from fine-grained attributes on synthetic data do not require an explicit category and can be easily labelled by non-expert workers, leading to a simplified data labelling procedure without ethical issues regarding privacy.
 To the best of our knowledge, we are among the first attempts to use textual features to perform pretraining for downstream Re-ID tasks.
-We hope this study and the \textit{FineGPR-C} caption dataset will serve as a solid baseline and advance the research of pretraining in Re-ID community.
+We hope this study and \textit{FineGPR-C} caption dataset will serve as a solid baseline in semantic-based Re-ID pretraining and pave a path for community to move forward.